juancamilovelezquinones/Learning/README.md

 # Learning
-Here are my first notbooks for python.

-Here are first aproximation to python with the Cognitiv Class .iA course.
+Here are the basics for python using the Cognitiv Class .iA course.